The Arch, near Aberystwyth

 Take the B4340 from Aberystwyth to Trawsgoed.

-Follow this road through Trawsgoed until it crosses the River Ystwyth and then turn immediately left.
+Follow this road through Trawsgoed and turn immediately left after crossing the stone bridge.

-To reach the start of the trail you need to go through the footpath gate opposite the water wheel.
-Follow the steps down and cross the bridge over the gorge - look out for the information panel on the rock on the other side of the bridge.
+To reach the start of the trail go through the footpath gate opposite the water wheel and across the bridge over the gorge - look out for the information panel on the other side of the bridge.

 The nearest mainline railway station is in Aberystwyth.